Annual US Health Insurance Market Update

 Changes to out of pocket limits and deductibles:

-For the EIGHTH year in a row, the maximum deductible and out of pocket limits for Obamacare compliant plans are on the rise!
+For the NINTH year in a row, the maximum deductible and out of pocket limits for ACA/Obamacare compliant plans are on the rise!
 The government sets a limit on how much these maximums can be.
 Family maximums can be twice as high as the maximum amount in a plan covering just one person (a “self-only plan”).

-For high-deductible plans that are compatible with Health Savings Accounts (HSAs) they are lower with limits up to $7,000 for individuals and $14,000 for families.
-This is a 1.4% increase.
+For high-deductible plans that are compatible with Health Savings Accounts (HSAs) they are lower with limits up to $7,050 for individuals and $14,100 for families.

-Lower rate increase percentages on individual plans around the country:
+Lower but varied rate increase percentages on individual plans around the country:

 Personal Note: While I would much rather see rate decreases or NO to very low increases in ACA/Obamacare plans, I believe we have reached a point where any positive news is (as the old saying goes), "like putting lipstick on a pig."
 No matter what you do to try to make it look pretty, it's still a PIG!

 The reason you are not seeing expansion is that while fully insured, small group health plans must comply with ALL the same ACA/Obamacare rules and coverage mandates as the individual plans, group plans typically still offer larger PPO networks, which are more costly to insurance companies.

 In the State Changes section below I have outlined all the proposed rate changes I could find in your state for both individual and small group health insurers.

 State by State Changes and Updates